 - 20 yds – size F silk beading thread, light green or grey

 - Hypo Cement (to keep end-knots from unraveling)

 - 2 – very fine, “wide-eye”, wire beading needles

 - 1 – strong tapestry needle for pulling the knots tight

-This project is best done on a cloth to keep beads and findings from skittering all over the place.
+This project is best done on a bead mat or cloth to keep beads and findings from skittering all over the place.